browserengineering/book/book/scheduling-and-threading.md

 ...

 The browser must run sophisticated applications while staying responsive to user actions.
-To do so, the browser must explicitly choose which of its many tasks to prioritize and which to delay until later---tasks like Javascript callbacks, user input, and rendering.
-Moreover, the browser can be split across multiple threads, with different threads running events in parallel to maximize responsiveness.
+Doing so means choosing which of its many tasks to prioritize and which to delay until later---tasks like JavaScript callbacks, user input, and rendering.
+Moreover, the browser must be split across multiple threads, with different threads running events in parallel to maximize responsiveness.

 Tasks and Task Queues
 =====================